suf102/Trading-strategy-backtester/README.md

 The win rate takes the number of buy signals and after a buy signal does your returns value increase.
 It works out the percentage of times you get a positive return after a buy signal.
 This is the true positive ratio.
 Arguably this number is more inportant than the win rate.
 Given that is generally easy to improve your position in a bull market the win rate will eliminate some of the timing luck that the returns numnber will show.

+### The graphs

-### the graphs, I have included these to show how the retuns will change over time with SMA, EMA and XMA.
+I have included these to show how the retuns will change over time with SMA, EMA and XMA.
 I have also included the the RSI at any given time, and lastly a graph of the close price with the various moving averages superimposed on top.

 ## Bonus
 The coin filip might do really well or really badly when you run it, so to get an average at the bottom of the notebook there is a cell that will run the coin flip 1000 times just to work out some averages.